dougtommet/DeliriumHarmonization/master.md

 # Sensitivity/Supplemental Analyses
-This section contains analyses that are more exploratory, and could be supplemental to the manuscript.
+This section contains analyses that are more exploratory in nature, and could be supplemental to the manuscript.

 ### Information plots using only first threshold